claraj/weather_bot/README.md

 pip install -r requirements.txt -t lib/
 ```

-And then deploy to your GAE project
+And then deploy to your GAE project, deploy the app, queue and cron job yaml configuration.

 ```
 gcloud app deploy
+gcloud app deploy cron.yaml queue.yaml
 ```

-It should tweet at about 9.10am every morning, US Central Time.
+It should tweet at about 9.15am every morning, US Central Time.

 ### Notes